Person hospitalized following fiery single-car crash in East Boston

 Emergency crews responding to a reported crash at 230 McClellan Highway just after 6:30 a.m. transported one person to an area hospital with undisclosed injuries, Boston police said.

-A telephone pole had been knocked over and debris could be seen scattered across the highway.
+A power pole had been knocked over and debris could be seen scattered across the highway.

 A portion of the highway has been closed, resulting in traffic backups.